zachmetcalf/shared-project/docs/setup.md

 # setup

 {: .note}
-setup instructions may differ depending on platform, ide
+setup instructions may differ depending on platform or ide

 ## install